DrCytometer/AutoSpectral/docs/reference/get.fluor.variants.md

   Spectral signatures of autofluorescences, normalized between 0 and 1, with fluorophores in rows and detectors in columns.
 Prepare using `get.af.spectra`.

+- n.cells:

+  Numeric.
+Number of cells to use for defining the variation in spectra.
+  Up to `n.cells` cells will be selected as positive events in the peak channel for each fluorophore, above the 99.5th percentile level in the unstained sample.

+- som.dim:

+  Numeric.
+Number of x and y dimensions to use in the SOM for clustering the spectral variation.

+- figures:

+  Logical, controls whether the variation in spectra for each fluorophore is plotted in `output.dir`.
+Default is `TRUE`.

+- output.dir:

+  File path to whether the figures and .rds data file will be saved.
+  Default is `NULL`, in which case `asp$variant.dir` will be used.

+- verbose:

+  Logical, default is `TRUE`.
+Set to `FALSE` to suppress messages.

 - spectral.channel: